 This annual visual inspection did not identify any evidence of structural weakness or instability.
 The perimeter ditch, perimeter slurry wall, offsite capture system pumping, and collection appeared to be working as designed and in accordance with recognized and generally accepted good engineering standards.
-Two of the three pumps in the control house for the SDB were out-of-service at the time of the annual inspection, however, the two down pumps were repaired shortly after the annual inspection.
-Water levels within the SDB need to be controlled to collect gravity drainage from the perimeter ditch system.
-This is the third year of a 3-year ditch maintenance program for cleaning out ditch vegetation.
+Two of the three pumps in the control house for the SDB were out-of-service at the time of the annual inspection, however, the two down pumps are reported to be back in service.